fabric/fabric/docs/usage/fabfiles.rst

-For important information on what exactly Fabric will consider as a task when it loads your fabfile, as well as notes on how best to import other code, please see :ref:`tasks-and-imports` in the :doc:`execution` documentation.
+For important information on what exactly Fabric will consider as a task when it loads your fabfile, as well as notes on how best to import other code, please see :doc:`/usage/tasks` in the :doc:`execution` documentation.